 Our availability calendar highlights all possible flight dates at the lowest price for trips up to 28 days.
 We have limited this to departures from Oslo and Stockholm.
 It will forward you to Lufthansa with your selected flight dates.

-Flights usually connect through Frankfurt, Munich, Zurich, or Vienna (depending on the booked airline).
+Flights typically connect through Frankfurt, Munich or Zurich (depending on the booked airline).
 The feeder flight is always in economy class.
-Then, you will continue in the premium economy class for the long-haul flight to Shanghai.
-The flight time from Munich is a little over 11 hours.
-Lufthansa typically operates an Airbus A350-900 on this route, with 21 seats in the premium economy cabin arranged in a 2-3-2 configuration.
+Following this, you will continue in the premium economy class for the long-haul flight to Shanghai.
+The flight duration from Munich is slightly over 11 hours.
+Lufthansa usually operates an Airbus A350-900 on this route, offering 21 seats in the premium economy cabin arranged in a 2-3-2 configuration.

 Even if you don’t mind paying a little more for even more comfort, you can also fly in business class for a discounted price: